bsantosh909/api-party/README.md

-# api-party
+# Api Party

-Awesome list of amazing API to be used!
+Api party is an innitiative to list thousands of awesome API that are used by millions of users all around the world.